Faryion Wardrip: Ellen Blau

-On September 20, 1985, Wardrip abducted 21 year old Ellen Blau in Wichita Falls, Texas.
+On September 20, 1985, Wardrip abducted 21-year-old Ellen Blau in Wichita Falls, Texas.
 The abduction occurred as Blau was walking alone to her vehicle, after leaving her evening job as a waitress.
 She was also a student at Midwestern State University in Wichita Falls.
 Once abducted, Wardrip forced Blau to drive to a secluded area where he eventually killed her by strangulation.
 He stated in a Cold Case Files episode that he had broken her neck.
-Leaving her body in the secluded area, Waldrip drove Blau's car back into Wichita Falls and abandoned it along with her purse.
+Leaving her body in the secluded area, Wardrip drove Blau's car back into Wichita Falls and abandoned it along with her purse.
 Her blood was also discovered on the inside of the vehicle.
 A county road crew employee found Blau's body in a field in Wichita County on October 10, 1985.

 When her body was found, it was in a very advanced state of decomposition, to the point where she could only be identified by comparing dental records.
 She may have been sexually assaulted, as her underwear had been pulled down, but the condition of her remains prevented accurate analysis.
 No semen samples were available.
 One of her friends had lived in the same apartment complex as Wardrip and had stated that she felt uncomfortable around him.

-Blau was buried at Bnai Jacob Memorial Park in New Haven, Connecticut; her date of death is listed as September 20, 1985.
+Blau was buried at B'nai Jacob Memorial Park in New Haven, Connecticut; her date of death is listed as September 20, 1985.